The anomaly of the CMB power with the latest Planck data: Planck Datasets

 \subsection{Large angular scale maps and power spectra}

-In our analysis for the PR3 dataset we use the odd-even (OE) splits for both data and FFP10 simulations for all the four {\sc Planck} component separation methods.
-Combining the first 300 CMB realisations with the two different OE splits of 300 noise maps we build two MC sets of 300 signal plus noise simulations which do contain also residuals of known systematic effects.
-For the PR4 dataset we use {\tt sevem} maps, data and 600 MC simulations, divided in detector A-B splits.
-In order to use the NPIPE {\tt commander} products, since the simulated maps for detector-splits are not available for this component separation method in temperature, we build a hybrid set, and we refer to it as {\tt hybrid}.
-In particular, we consider the {\tt sevem} temperature maps and {\tt commander} polarisation maps, splitted in detector A and detector B, to build the TQU data map with the corresponding 400 MC simulated maps.
+In our analysis for the PR3 dataset we use the odd-even (OE) splits for both data and FFP10 simulations for all the four \textit{Planck} component separation methods.
+Combining the first 300 CMB realisations with the two different OE splits of 300 noise maps we build two MC sets of 300 signal-plus-noise simulations which also include residuals of known systematic effects.
+For the PR4 dataset we use {\tt SEVEM} maps, data and 600 MC simulations, divided into detector A-B splits.
+In order to use the NPIPE {\tt Commander} products, since the simulated maps for detector-splits are not available for this component separation method in temperature, we build a hybrid set, and we refer to it as {\tt hybrid}.
+In particular, we consider the {\tt SEVEM} temperature maps and {\tt Commander} polarisation maps, split into detector A and detector B, to build the TQU data map with the corresponding 400 MC simulated maps.

-PR3 and PR4 maps, available from the Planck Legacy Archive\footnote{\url{https://www.esa.int/Planck}} (PLA), are provided at \texttt{HEALPix}\footnote{\url{https://healpix.sourceforge.net}} \cite{Gorski:2004by} resolution $N_{side}=2048$, with a Gaussian beam with $\mathrm{FWHM}=5^\prime$.
-Since we are interested in large angular scales, the full resolution maps are downgraded in the harmonic space to lower resolution $N_{side}=16$, according to:
+The PR3 and PR4 maps, available from the \textit{Planck} Legacy Archive\footnote{\url{https://www.esa.int/Planck}} (PLA), are provided at \texttt{HEALPix}\footnote{\url{https://healpix.sourceforge.net}} \cite{Gorski:2004by} resolution $\mathrm{N_{side}}=2048$, with a Gaussian beam with a full width at half maximum (FWHM) of $\mathrm{FWHM}=5^\prime$.
+Given our interest in large angular scales, the full resolution maps are downgraded in the harmonic space to lower resolution $\mathrm{N_{side}}=16$, according to the following equation:

-where superscripts $in$ and $out$ stand for input (full resolution) and output (low resolution) maps, respectively; the coefficient $b_{\ell}$ is the Gaussian beam and $p_{\ell}$ the HEALPix pixel window functions.
-At the end of the procedure, the harmonic coefficients $a_{\ell m}^{out}$ are used to build maps at resolution $N_{side}=16$ with a Gaussian beam with $\mathrm{FWHM}=527.69^\prime$, which corresponds to 2.4 times the pixel size.
+where superscripts 'in' and 'out' stand for input (full resolution) and output (low resolution) maps, respectively; the coefficient $b_{\ell}$ is the Gaussian beam and $p_{\ell}$ the HEALPix pixel window functions.
+Once the aforementioned procedure has been completed, the harmonic coefficients $a_{\ell m}^{\mathrm{out}}$ are used to generate maps at resolution $\mathrm{N_{side}}=16$ with a Gaussian beam with $\mathrm{FWHM}=527.69^\prime$, that corresponds to 2.4 times the pixel size.